 Prof. Fergal O'Brien is Professor of Bioengineering & Regenerative Medicine, Deputy Director of Research and Head of Tissue Engineering Research Group in RCSI which is one of the largest advanced biomaterials and tissue engineering/regenerative medicine research groups in Ireland.

 O'Brien is currently a member of the World Council of Biomechanics and immediate-past President of the Section of Bioengineering of the Royal Academy of Medicine in Ireland (2014-16) and has previously served as Biomaterials Topic Chair for the Orthopaedic Research Society, as an EU Council Member of Tissue Engineering and Regenerative Medicine International Society (TERMIS) and a member of Irish Medicines Board Advisory Committee on Medical Devices.
-He is also Chairman of the Scientific and Medical Advisory Board of SurgaColl Technologies, a spinout company from his lab which is focussed on the design and manufacture of innovative degradable regenerative technologies.
+He is a co-founder of SurgaColl Technologies, which has translated 2 technologies for bone and cartilage repair from his lab to the clinic.
 In addition he is an editorial board member of 5 journals and Subject Editor (Tissue Engineering) for the Journal of the Mechanical Behavior of Biomedical Materials.
 He is also Co-chair of the World Congress of Biomechanics which is being held in Ireland in 2018.

-He has presented over 100 invited talks including Keynotes at international conferences and symposia including the International Bone-Tissue Engineering Congress (Bone-TEC), Gordon Musculoskeletal Conference, World Congress of Biomechanics, TERMIS Annual meetings, World Conference on Regenerative Medicine, International Controlled Release Society, Bone-Tec and Anatomical Society meetings.
+He has presented over 100 invited talks including keynotes at leading international conferences and symposia including the International Bone-Tissue Engineering Congress (Bone-TEC), Gordon Musculoskeletal Conference, World Congress of Biomechanics, TERMIS Annual meetings, World Conference on Regenerative Medicine, International Controlled Release Society, and Anatomical Society meetings.
 He has served as an invited reviewer for more than 100 scientific journals and as a grant reviewer and committee panelist for funding agencies worldwide.